-The County budgeted enough funds for one month's leasing or rental of heavy equipment for contingency purposes.
+The County has budgeted enough funds for one month's leasing or rental of heavy equipment for contingency purposes.
 The contingency equipment type and source is located in Appendix D. Equipment from the Hardee County Public Works Road and Bridge Section is available to the Solid Waste Department for use during an emergency.
+During power outages at the Landfill, small portable generators, capable of running the scales and scalehouse computers are available for use from the Hardee County Public Works Department.
 In addition, the County has developed a comprehensive emergency management plan to allow County department the ability to obtain material and equipment immediately thereby minimizing delays due to purchasing procedures.

-L.2.c.2 Accidental Liquid Spills-
+L.2.c.2 Accidental Liquid Spills--